Railway Laser Lines – Laser Cut OO Gauge Gresty Servicing & Refuelling Shed Kit – with no roof windows.

 Instruction Kit Document

 This kit currently only comes with written instructions.
 We have added the instructions on this product page (we no longer include instructions within our kits, to save paper) so you can read them direct from your computer/ipad/mobile but if preferred, you can still upload and print them out.
 At this moment in time, there is no video instructions for this kit.

 Click here to read the instructions on how to build this kit.
 (NB: Instruction kit listed can see updates, so please check this one for the most up-to-date version.
-Current version – Updated:25th September 2019.
+Current version – Updated:23rd January 2021.

 Get In Touch

-If you are not sure about anything, then you can contact us by either ‘Live Chat’, or via our contact form.
+If you are not sure about anything, then you can contact us by via our contact form.
 We’re here to help.